The Short Version

 This is the part of the post I actually wanted to write, because building the calculator turned out to be a more interesting engineering puzzle than I expected when I started.

 Problem 1: Weight-scaled cooking versus fixed-time cooking.
 Most roasts scale with weight.
 A bigger prime rib takes proportionally longer than a smaller one.
-But pork ribs don't work that way.
-A rack of ribs takes roughly five hours regardless of whether it's a small rack or a large one, because the cook is about breaking down connective tissue at low and slow temperature, not about reaching an internal temperature through a mass of meat.
-Brisket has similar quirks.
+But ribs don't work that way.
+A rack of pork ribs takes roughly five hours regardless of whether it's a small rack or a large one, and a rack of beef ribs takes about seven, because the cook is about breaking down connective tissue at low and slow temperature, not about reaching an internal temperature through a mass of meat.
 Most "minutes per pound" calculators on the internet apply the same multiplication to everything, which produces hilariously wrong answers for the cuts that don't scale.

 Problem 2: Temperature matters as much as time.
 A turkey takes 15 minutes per pound at 325°F. At 350°F it cooks faster.
 At 300°F (the low-and-slow method some cooks prefer) it cooks dramatically slower.
 You can't give someone a timing answer without also telling them what temperature the oven needs to be.